Can Director’s be Held Personally Liable for a Corporation’s Actions?

 Until the first meeting of shareholders, a first director named in the corporation’s Articles may not resign unless, at the time the resignation is to become effective, a successor is elected or appointed.

-As well, directors may be held personally liable for certain taxes – where the corporation has failed to remit source deductions (employee income taxes, employment insurance and Canada pension plan contributions) under s.227(1) of the Income Tax Act or where the corporation has failed to remit HST collected under s.323 of the Excise Tax Act.
+As well, directors may be held personally liable for certain taxes – where the corporation has failed to remit source deductions (employee income taxes, Employment Insurance and Canada Pension Plan contributions), and unpaid employee wages and vacation pay under s.227(1) of the Income Tax Act, or where the corporation has failed to remit HST collected under s.323 of the Excise Tax Act.
+In these cases include the corporation itself, shareholders, creditors, employees and government agencies.

-Under section 256(2) of the OBCA every person, including the directors of the corporation, who makes or assist in misrepresenting prospectuses or other public company disclosure documents is guilty of an offence and on conviction is liable to a fine of not more than $2,000.00 or to imprisonment for a term of not more than one year or to both of if such a person is a body corporate, to a fine of not more than $25,000.00.
+Under section 256(2) of the OBCA every person, including the directors of the corporation, who makes or assists in misrepresenting prospectuses or other public company disclosure documents is guilty of an offence.
+On conviction, he is liable to a fine of not more than $2,000.00 or to imprisonment for a term of not more than one year or to both; if such a person is a body corporate, he is liable to a fine of not more than $25,000.00.

 Indemnification of Directors

-Several Canadian corporation statutes provide the a corporation may indemnify the director to the extent of their liability and obtain appropriate insurance to protect directors and former directors against personal liabilities incurred by reasons of them acting as directors.
-These allowances are subject to the fact that the director has acted reasonably under his/her duty of care and consistently with his or her fiduciary duties and on ground believing his or her actions were lawful and in the best interest of the corporation.
+Several Canadian corporation statutes provide that a corporation may indemnify the director to the extent of their liability and obtain appropriate insurance to protect directors and former directors against personal liabilities incurred by reasons of them acting as directors.
+These allowances are subject to the fact that the director has acted reasonably under his/her duty of care and consistently with his or her fiduciary duties and on grounds of his believing that his actions were lawful and in the best interest of the corporation.
+It is common to put director indemnity provisions in a corporation’s by-laws.

 We Can Help